karolbe/repoint-r/README.md

 NEWS

+*"Add External Docbroker" in the login window.
+In this way it is now possible to add a docbase from a different docbroker than defined in dfc.properties.
+It is also possible to add docbases even without dfc.properties.
+All without quitting and starting up repoint again.

+Older NEWS:

 * Project finally compiles and should work exactly the same as the last repoint version available from the original Author.
 * File selector was added to the Checkin window that allows selecting a file to check in.
 * Simple ACL viewer was added to the Docbrowser and to the DQL results view.